 We're on a mission to reinvent learning and knowledge transfer in the social good sector.

 I am a technologist fortunate to be working in the social profit space for the past 10 years and counting.
-I was most recently employee # 1 at Grantbook (2012 to 2018) where I worked exclusively with philanthropies, charities and social enterprises providing strategic advice, project implementation and post project support on a range of technology selection, refinement and adoption projects.
+I had the good fortune of being the first employee of a startup where I worked exclusively with philanthropies, charities and social enterprises providing strategic advice, project implementation and post project support on a range of technology selection, refinement and adoption projects.

 Whether we like it or not our work is technical.
 Whether we’re reviewing grant applications, raising funds, preparing for board meetings or just plain ‘working with consultants’, not possessing business and digital savvy is expensive and costs way more than just dollars.